MarekBombera/Linvoice-client/README.md

 - How to handle forms with a lot of inputs and different input types
 - Back-end technologies like Express, SQL database, Docker
-- How to tie everything together to make a full-stack app
+- How to tie everything together to make a full-stack app (I learned docker and used it initially when deploying on AWS EC2 but in the end Heroku won with easy and free SSL/TLS)

 While testing I encountered a Formik bug https://github.com/jaredpalmer/formik/issues/1543 that just spams the whole console even if tests are passing.